PicoQuant/SymPhoTime_Remote_Interface/Documentation/UsageRemoteInterfaceDLL_Functions.md

 Please understand all codelines herein as pseudo-code, and never intended to instantely run under whatsoever conditions.
 Instead, they are to picture out the in-general usage of the RemoteInterface DLL as supplied with SymPhoTime 64.
 We hope this document may reduce the time of familiarization with the DLL.

-Create an DLL import function analogous to ```InitRemoteInterface_DLL ()`` from the stress client example.
-All DLL functions return a long int, coding their result as either finished without error or the error number which might be decoded to a human readable string cErrText, using the function ```RI_GetErrorText``"``:
+Create an DLL import function analogous to ```InitRemoteInterface_DLL ()``` from the stress client example.
+All DLL functions return a long int, coding their result as either finished without error or the error number which might be decoded to a human readable string cErrText, using the function ```RI_GetErrorText```:

 ```
     long int lRet;